-Still, QA is more than just fixing typos and formatting text.
+Still, email QA is more than just fixing typos and formatting text.
 It will help you reconsider decisions about the placement, design, and content of your calls-to-action, re-think the imagery you are using, as well as check if your tone of voice is appropriate for the audience you are targeting.

-Why Does QA in Emails Matter?
+Why Does Email QA Matter?

 For one, QA can help improve your emails drastically and assure you that everything is just right!
 Properly formatted emails speaking to the right people can help you build a positive image and credibility.

-When potential customers receive an email which is nicely put together and optimized to their needs, they are going to perceive you as professional and trustworthy.
+When potential customers receive an email that is nicely put together and optimized to their needs, they are going to perceive you as professional and trustworthy.
 Therefore, they will be more likely to purchase from you and keep looking forward to your future offers.